ds8187/Homework02/operating-systems-fall25/homework02/README.md

     - recursively explore next block
     - if there are no outgoing blocks, ensure this is a valid terminal block. a node to execute or file to output to

+Test Case:
+    - Call foo_then_fuu
+    - This test case will fail for most as many people will not consider part_0 of the concat succeeding but part_1 failing and returning a standard error shenanigan will never call, nor word_count.